Savid/lgtv/README.md

 - NPM 8+
 - LG TV with firmware major version 4, product name "webOSTV 2.0"
 - TV must be on same lan segment
-- Must turn on "TV On With Mobile" setting on TV side to allow remote websocket connects
+- Must turn on "TV On With Mobile" setting on TV side to allow remote websocket connections
 - Must know the network IP of your TV (this script does not scan)

 ## Getting started